RockefellerArchiveCenter/aurora_fetcher/README.md

 ### Logging

-aquarius uses `structlog` to output structured JSON logs.
+Aquarius uses `structlog` to output structured JSON logs.
 Logging can be configured in `aquarius/settings.py`.

+### ArchivesSpace configuration

+In order to successfully save data to ArchivesSpace, you will have to make some changes to some of the default enumerations:

+* Accession Acquisition Type: add `donation`
+* Extent Extent Type: add `bytes` and `files`
+* File Version Use Statement: add `master` and `service-edited`

 ## License